Afghanistan: German NGOs struggle as suffering grows | DW | 15.10.2021

 For the people on the ground, this means continued suffering.
 Even if the aid organizations are eventually able to have international staff on the ground again, there is a problem of liquidity.
 Because of sanctions and the banking crisis, even large organizations cannot pay their local staff's salaries.
 Recker believes the United Nations should be the solution.
 "The UN could act as a bank for us in Afghanistan.
 That means the United Nations would bring money to Afghanistan in its planes.
 In principle, we could pick it up there and use it to finance aid programs.
 But behind that are negotiations that take time."

 One-time payments are supposed to provide relief.
 The EU announced billions in aid for Afghanistan ahead of a special G20 summit.
-"The will of the international community to help is there," says Pott.
+"The will of the international community to help is there," Pott said.

 Stöbe is more critical.
-As long as the sanctions are in place, one-off payments are no use.
-In the end, it is the people of Afghanistan who suffer.
+As long as the sanctions are in place, he said, one-off payments are no use.
+In the end, it is the people of Afghanistan who will suffer.